 Energy-efficient refrigeration wins engineering award

 Food storage is a critical aspect of maintaining year-round stations in Antarctica.
-With ship visits to stations suspended for up to nine months through the non-summer period, food must be kept for a very long time.
+With ship visits to stations impossible for up to nine months through the non-summer period, food must be kept for a very long time.
 At this time of year, outside temperatures fall to well below zero.